 (ii) Written Consent of Pregnant Women and Communicating the Sex of Foetus: No person other than the specialist as prescribed in The Act can perform such test.
 Before running the tests, the specialist needs to explain all side effects of the procedure to the concerned pregnant women.
 Moreover, it requires to obtain the written consent of the concerned in the prescribed form.
 And in the language in which she can understand such form.
 Hence, she can give consent after proper understanding.
 Also, the concerned must be provided with a copy of a written consent form.
 Moreover, no person conducting such test should communicate the sex of the fetus to pregnant women or any other relative of her.
 [Section – 5]

-(iii )Maintenance of the Records: For minimum 2 years, the record must be maintained in physical form.
+(iii )Maintenance of the Records: For minimum of 2 years, the record must be maintained in physical form.
 Also, if any criminal proceeding has been filed against the clinic, such records must be kept until the case is closed.
 [Section- 29]